misaleh/CMSIS-DSP-PULPino/README.md

 These Benchmarks are performed on vectors of size 32 (16 complex numbers).

+Most of the optimizations are in q15 data type, as float is not supported, and also q31 can't use many from the extended instructions as SIMD instructions and clip.

 | Function        | Puplino Cycles           | Puplino DSP  Cycles|  ARM M4 Cycles|
 | ------------- |:-------------:| -----:| -----:|
 | arm_cmplx_conj_f32      |  157|  N/A|181 |